Why did developers migrate Android applications from Java to Kotlin?: Results from the qualitative study

-It's worthy to mention that, even no developer mentioned as the main reason for migrating, seven developers pointed that the migration to Kotlin could allow them to achieve multi-(Cross-) platform development.\footnote{Kotlin multiplatform: \url{https://kotlinlang.org/docs/reference/multiplatform.html}} Currently, mobile developers have the possibility to write the business logic of a mobile application using Kotlin and to share it in their Android and iOS projects.
-This allow developers to reduce development time and effort by reusing business code.\footnote{Mobile cross-platform: \url{https://www.jetbrains.com/lp/mobilecrossplatform/}}
+It is worth mentioning that, even though no developers mentioned it as their main reason for migrating, seven of them pointed out that the migration to Kotlin could allow them to achieve multi-(cross-) platform development.\footnote{Kotlin multiplatform: \url{https://kotlinlang.org/docs/reference/multiplatform.html}} Currently, mobile developers can write the business logic of a mobile application using Kotlin and share it in their Android and iOS projects, allowing them to reduce development time and effort by reusing business code.\footnote{Mobile cross-platform: \url{https://www.jetbrains.com/lp/mobilecrossplatform/}}